How to find the best car loan for you

 Learn with our guides

 Find car loans from a wide range of Australian lenders that best suit your needs.

 Calculate how much your loan repayments could be.

 Talk to an expert

 For discounts and special rates, speak to a broker today.

 What is the best car loan?

 No one can point to one car loan and declare it to be the ‘best’ of the lot.
-After all, the best loan for your financial situation may not be ideal for other borrowers.
+After all, the best loan for your financial situation may not necessarily be the 'cheapest' of the lot, and may not be ideal for other borrowers.
 At RateCity, you can compare car loan features, fees and more to help you find a car loan that suits you.
 Read our guide and compare car loan offers from different lenders before choosing your car loan.

 There is no one “best” car loan rate that applies to everyone all the time.
 Instead, there are three ways to find the best car loan rate for you.

 - Shop around: comparison websites like RateCity let you quickly compare Australian car loan products from dozens of lenders.
 By filtering using your preferred interest rates, upfront fees and more, you can work out which car loans may be best for you.